 - The Burquitlam and Brentwood areas are becoming increasingly popular.

 - As enticing as it might be to live in Downtown Vancouver, the rental rates make it extremely unaffordable for students.

 Jessica: I lived at Univercity, which is technically off-campus but somewhat still on campus.
 It was extremely convenient for classes because of the location and the Univercity community has grown rapidly.

-- For a place completely off campus, I would recommend the Burquitlam/Lougheed area.
-It is only a 10-minute drive to Burnaby campus from there.
+- For a place completely off-campus, I would recommend the Burquitlam/Lougheed area.
+It is only a 10-minute drive to the Burnaby campus from there.
 The best perk of this area is that it is surrounded by delicious restaurants, especially Korean ones.
 You can find the best tasty tofu soup, Korean BBQ, or bingsu.

 Cody: Driving and parking on campus is a massive pain.
 You really only have two options when it comes to parking on campus: pay daily/hourly or buy a parking pass.
 Some students risk not paying when on campus for a short time but parking enforcement has noticeably increased in recent months.
 Here are some additional tips: